MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/first-incident-analyze.md

 Understanding the context surrounding alerts is equally important.
 Often an alert is not a single independent event.
 There is a chain of processes created, commands, and actions that might not have occurred at the same time.
 Therefore, an analyst must look for the first and last activities of the suspicious entity in device timelines to understand the context of the alerts.

 There are multiple ways to read and analyze data using Microsoft 365 Defender but the end goal for analysts is to respond to incidents as quickly as possible.
-While Microsoft 365 Defender can significantly reduce [Mean Time to Remediate (MTTR)](https://www.microsoft.com/security/blog/2020/05/04/lessons-learned-microsoft-soc-part-3c/) through the industry-leading Auto-Remediation feature, there are always cases that require manual analysis.
+While Microsoft 365 Defender can significantly reduce [Mean Time to Remediate (MTTR)](https://www.microsoft.com/security/blog/2020/05/04/lessons-learned-microsoft-soc-part-3c/) through the industry-leading [automated investigation and response](m365d-autoir.md) feature, there are always cases that require manual analysis.

 Here's an example: